-Nowadays mobile space is dominated by applications that are created for mobile phones.
-Designers often start designing an application for phones first and then scale it for tablets.
-However, people interact with tablets quite differently due to the unique context of use.
+Consumers interact with tablets quite differently due to the unique context of use.
 For a browser on tablet, you may find people use it in a kitchen for recipes, on a couch reading or shopping, or at home streaming music and videos.
-How can Firefox innovate and re-imagine the experience for tablet users?

-To quickly test our design hypothesis for these two goals, I came up with a 10-day sprint model (inspired by Google Venture's 5-day sprint) for mobile Firefox UX team.
+During our initial exploration phase, I came up with a 10-day sprint model (inspired by Google Venture's 5-day sprint) for mobile Firefox UX team to test our hypotheses.
 I prototyped a few HTML5 concepts (GIF version) using Hype and published them on usertesting.com to get initial feedback from Android users.

 What we learned from the sprint testings:

 - Desktop controls were familiar to participants and they adopted them quickly

 - Preview of individual tabs were helpful for tab switching

 - Tab groups met the needs of a small set of tablet users

 - Onscreen controls required additional time to get familiar with